UpGado/upgado.github.io/_posts/2018-12-30-work-culture-1.md

 I am not about being a minion.
 I am about being a productive, creative team member who cares about fellow team members learning and satisfaction just as mine.
 At the very least, I would rather be in a lab where people understand the importance of a good work culture.

 At the end, even after Jim leaving, I quit without notice.
 The air was too bad and it was clear to me that bad work culture is at fault.
-Looking back, I realize I learned quite a lot in both technical knowledge and in experience, and now I urge everyone to contemplate their work culture
+Looking back, I realize I learned quite a lot in both technical knowledge and in experience, and now I have come to understand work culture as a very important factor in any institution.

 Thanks for reading!